 CAR PROTEST RULES: All matters pertaining to protests shall be handled by Track Officials.
 If a registered driver believes that another competitor has or will obtain a significant unfair competitive advantage by some action that he/she believes is in violation of the track rules the driver may protest such action to a Track Official.
 The protest must be made in writing by the driver listing what he/she is protesting and what rule is being violated and must be signed and dated.
 This written protest must be given with protest money to the Technical Director within 5 minutes of the checkered flag being displayed for that class' feature event.
 Each separate protest must be accompanied by a \$500.00 protest fee.
-The \$500.00 fee will include, Chassis, Ignition, All fuel components, Transmission, Rearend, Intake and Cylinder head; however, a separate protest which involves the removal of any part in the lower end of the engine shall include a \$1,000.00 protest fee.
+The \$500.00 fee will include only one of the following items, Chassis, Ignition, all fuel components, Transmission, Rearend, Intake and Cylinder head; however, a separate protest which involves the removal of any part in the lower end of the engine shall include a \$1,000.00 protest fee.
+Protesting driver must also be in compliance with his/her protest.
 If the part is illegal, the money will be returned to the driver making the protest.
 If the part is legal, the driver of the protested car will get the money.
 Protested parts are not subject to protester inspection.